Bill To Overhaul Drug Sentences Faces Uncertain Fate; Senator Lashes Out At DOJ

 "We value input from DOJ, but if General Sessions wanted to be involved in marking up this legislation, maybe he should have quit his job as was talked about last November and run for the Republican Senate seat, now held by a Democrat, from Alabama," Grassley said before the committee vote Thursday.

-The senator noted that Sessions was a controversial choice to serve as the nation's top law enforcement officer, but that Grassley had shepherded him through the process.
+Grassley noted that Sessions was a controversial choice to serve as the nation's top law enforcement officer, but that the senator had shepherded him through the process.
 And, Grassley added, he defended Sessions again last year after President Trump moved to fire him — only to be paid back with an unwelcome letter targeting a bipartisan compromise he had worked hard to achieve.

 "This is not something you should do to a friend," he added.